Choosing between an ARF and an Annuity is one of the biggest financial decisions you will face in Ireland.

 - Stock market volatility will have a direct effect on the level of income you would be taking at any given point in time.

 - Sequence of returns risk is a factor that can reduce the expected lifespan of an ARF if initial returns are negative.

 - Investment strategy needs to be managed carefully in order to maintain income sustainability as returns are not guaranteed.

 - There is a mandatory withdrawal rate of 4% per annum which increases to 5% per annum from the year you reach 71.

 - Annual management fees are ongoing and will depend on funds chosen but usually between 1% and 1.5% per year.

 The biggest difference is that the annuity payment dies with the holder while the proceeds of the ARF are inheritable tax-free by the surviving spouse.

-This is the reason why ARF’s are the more popular route for Irish retirees.
+ARF’s have been the more popular route for Irish retirees in recent years.

 Consisderations with an Annuity

 An annuity purchase is permanent so you need to be absolutely certain that;